-Who Alfred L. Shaw’s parents were, or why they emigrated to America (apparently in 1880) remains unknown.
+Alfred L. Shaw’s parents James and Annie (Beech) Shaw emigrated to America around 1880.
 This was almost 40 years after the famous Pottery Riots of 1842, emerging from a general strike that year in the Stoke-on-Trent area of England.
 Coal-mine owners were trying to impose wage cuts on their workers.
 The resultant organization of workers is considered to have been a major step in the development of trade unionism in Great Britain.
+The Shaws had eight children (six boys and two girls.)

 In any event, Alfred came to America and, like many young immigrant men, played baseball.
-His first taste of professional baseball “as traced by official scorer Gruber dates back to 1892, when Frank Torreyson tried him at third for the Pittsburg State League team, which only lasted a few months.
-He played a good game.”i Shaw was living at East Liverpool, Ohio, at the time.
+He worked as a potter in his early years.2 His first taste of professional baseball “as traced by official scorer Gruber dates back to 1892, when Frank Torreyson tried him at third for the Pittsburg State League team, which only lasted a few months.
+He played a good game.”3 Shaw was living at East Liverpool, Ohio, at the time.
+Jim Holl reports that his older brother Arthur played for Eclipse team in East Liverpool in 1891.
 The team won the pennant, but apparently by relying on other players.

 Shaw was to join Pittsburgh but was so badly injured – accidentally spiked by Wally Taylor – in a Fall 1897 game that it didn’t heal over the wintertime and he needed an operation in May 1898, and missed almost a full year.
 Pittsburgh apparently cut the string it held on Shaw, and he appeared in only 23 games for the Stars, batting .195.
 He’d hit .257 in ’97.